Killaclohane Portal Tomb: Artefacts and burial phases

 The earliest material found in the tomb was early Neolithic carinated bowl pottery, which is the earliest pottery type found in Ireland.
-It dated to about 3700 BC and signifies the first phase of burial around the time the tomb was constructed.
-A range of flint artefacts, including a knife, three arrowheads and a hollow scraper are associated with a second phase of burial around 3500BC.
+It dates to around 3700 BC and signifies the first phase of burial around the time the tomb was constructed.
+A range of flint artefacts, including a knife, three arrowheads and a hollow scraper are associated with a second phase of burial around 3500 BC.
 Pottery sherds dating to around 3400 BC indicate a third phase of burial.
-Furthermore, the tomb was used again in the Bronze Age with at least two cremation burials being put into the tomb around 2400BC.
+Furthermore, the tomb was used again in the Bronze Age with at least two cremation burials being put into the tomb around 2400 BC.
 Radiocarbon dates from bone samples and from charcoal indicate a long history of use for burial and subsequently as a focal point or important site in the landscape.

 Importance

 The excavation and conservation of Killaclohane prompted a reassessment of two other megalithic structures in the vicinity.
 The new assessment suggested that both structures are also portal tombs.
 The second tomb is located in the same townland in Killaclohane Wood, a public recreational area and it was excavated in 2017 and 2018.
 A third tomb in the adjacent townland of Brackhill has not been excavated yet.
 These three tombs comprise a small cluster of portal tombs, a monument type which is predominantly found in the northern half of Ireland and it is the only cluster of portal tombs found in Munster.